jamcunha/feup-pfl2/README.md

 # Introduction

-This project consists in a low-level machine ....
+This project consists in the creation of a low-level machine and a compiler for a small imperative programming language.

 # Part 1